cncf/techdocs/analyses/0012-TUF/implementation.md

 [**Meshery**](https://github.com/layer5io/layer5) project has implemented this.

 ## Proposed Information Architecture for the TUF Website
+The table below outlines the current information architecture(IA) of the [TUF website](https://theupdateframework.io/) and the proposed IA for the new website.

 | Website                  | Section         | Subsections               |
 | ------------------------ | --------------- | ------------------------- |